OMBoersma/DeepGlow/README.md

 `pip install DeepGlow`

 DeepGlow specifically requires `numpy`, `TensorFlow 2.x.x`, and the `importlib.resources` package.
-For testing, 'pytest' is needed as well.
+For testing, `pytest` is needed as well.

 ## Use